 Fort Wilkins is located one mile east of Copper Harbor on Michigan's Keweenaw Peninsula, in Fort Wilkins Historic State Park.
 Enter from U.S. 41.
 A Michigan State Parks Vehicle Permit is required for entrance to the park.

 Please allow 2 hours for your visit to the fort and an additional 1.5 hours for the lighthouse tour.
 Modern camping and picnicking is available.
 Fort Wilkins is partially accessible to the disabled.
-Hours are 8:00 a.m. to dusk, daily from mid-May to mid-October.
+Hours are 8:30am to dusk, daily.
+Most special events take place exclusively in the summer.

 Tours of the Copper Harbor Lighthouse begin at the Copper Harbor Marina, 1/2 mile west of Copper Harbor, off M-26.
 Public access is by round-trip boat transportation.
 Round trip fare is $12.00 for adults and $7.00 for children 12 and under; children on laps are free.
 See more about the boat tours to the Copper Harbor Lighthouse at the Lighthouse Ferry Service Web site.